csommerl/js120/109_explanations.md

 ### Block scope

 Variables declared with `let` and `const` have block[^2] scope.
 This means that such variables are only available within the innermost block (or function body) in which they are declared, as well as any of that block's nested blocks or functions.
 Alternatively put, they are not accessible outside of the block (or function body) in which they are declared.

+Functions defined with expressions using `let` or `const` also have block scope.

 [^2]: A `block` is a related set of statements and expressions between two curly braces, i.e., `{` and `}`.
 But not everything between `{}` is a block, e.g., function bodies and object literals are not blocks.